 Special attention should be given to the duration of the protection of the intellectual property right being licensed, since the period of the licence cannot exceed the term of the right (e.g. 20 years for patents).
-This is especially important for those licence agreements where different types of IP are being licensed, for example in the case of a patent and know-how licence agreement, since they could have different duration periods.
+This is especially important for those licence agreements where different types of IP being licensed, such as the case of a patent and know-how licence agreement, since they could have different duration periods.
 In such cases it is advisable to clearly differentiate the two licences, particularly if the parties wish to maintain the know-how licence in force after the expiration of a patent.